loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 create efficient machine code, the virtual machine can not be a target language either.

-The goal of the thesis will be to complete the design of SLFL and create a compiler for the language.
+The goal of our thesis will be to complete the design of SLFL and create a compiler for the language.
 The language specification will be extended as well, and those extensions will be compiled.